-The Fresh Start Assistance scheme provides help regardless of fixed costs, thus giving tailor-made support to self-employed individuals who do not have fixed costs such as office rents and leasing costs and therefore cannot benefit from the Temporary Aid Programme.
-For the period from January to June 2021, the Fresh Start Assistance scheme provides for support of €1,250 a month; for the period from July to December 2021, the Fresh Start Assistance Plus scheme provides for support of €1,500 a month.
-This means that, for the entire support period, pandemic-hit self-employed individuals can access a total of up to €16,500 under the Fresh Start Assistance scheme, allowing them to hit the ground running after the worst of the crisis.
+The Fresh Start Assistance 2022 scheme provided targeted support in the form of grants to self-employed individuals who, due to not having fixed costs such as office rents or leasing costs, could not benefit from the Temporary Aid Programme.
+For the period from January to June 2022, the Fresh Start Assistance 2022 scheme provided €1,500 a month in support.
+This meant that pandemic-hit self-employed individuals could receive up to €9,000 under the Fresh Start Assistance scheme, allowing them to hit the ground running after the crisis.

-Economic Stabilisation Fund
+Economic Stabilisation Fund (ESF)

-The Economic Stabilisation Fund (ESF) offers companies stabilising measures to strengthen their capital base and to help them overcome cash flow shortages.
-These measures are available to all sectors of the economy.
-The ESF is targeted towards companies in the real economy whose insolvency would have a significant adverse impact on the German economy or labour market.
-The ESF encompasses a total volume of €600bn.
+The Economic Stabilisation Fund (ESF) offered companies stabilising measures to strengthen their capital base and to help them overcome cash flow shortages.
+These measures were available to all sectors of the economy.
+The ESF was targeted towards companies in the real economy whose insolvency would have a significant adverse impact on the German economy or labour market.

-The ESF’s stabilisation instruments are:
+The ESF’s stabilisation instruments: